ricardopieper/horse/README.md

 Since this is a toy implementation, not every python program will run in it.
 However, the goal is to support a good amount of Python functionality.

+This interpreter has the following parts:

+    - Parser
+    - Compiler (AST to bytecode)
+    - Virtual Machine

 Currently, the following features are supported:

     - Basic syntax: `if`, `else`, `while`